Reporting of ingredients and annual reporting obligation

 - If both the manufacturer and the importer are established in a country that is not a member of the EU or the EEA, they are jointly obliged to report the information.

-The submission must be made via EU-CEG eight weeks prior to the placing on the Swedish market of a new or modified product.
-When you no longer provide a product in Sweden, remember to withdraw its Swedish product presentation from the EU-CEG.
-This submission must also be made no later than eight weeks before the product is withdrawn.
+The submission must be submitted via EU-CEG 8 weeks prior to the placing on the Swedish market of a new or modified product.
+When you no longer provide a product in Sweden, remember to withdraw the Swedish product presentation in EU-CEG.
+This submission must also be made no later than 8 weeks before the product is withdrawn.
 However, if the withdrawal could not have been foreseen, this submission must be made immediately.

 The reporting of ingredients must contain the following information by brand name and type:

 - A list of all ingredients, and quantities thereof, used in the manufacture of the product.
 The ingredients must be sorted in descending order according to the weight of each ingredient included in the product.

 - Be accompanied by a statement setting out the reasons for the inclusion of such in the product.